vipin-baghel/vipin-baghel/README.md

 👀 I’m interested in AI/ML, IOT and backend development with python.

-🌱 I’m currently learning FastAPI and microservice architecture solutions.
+🌱 I’m currently learning AI/ML concepts and practicing DSA.

 👯 I’m looking to collaborate on backend development projects.